dwainetrain/minderva/notes.md

+Version 0.005
+Making some progress on the MVC front.
+Now that I've initiated the basics in all three, things are starting to work as expected.
+Still, there's a to go!
+Pick up the controllers section on the website and then keep going.
+I think once this structure is in place, it will help with the overall app as it grows in complexity.

 Random Notes for the Project:
 What I want at first is a basic flashcard program with a working SRS algorythm.
 Should I get the html dom structure working first